f5devcentral/f5xc-backup-restore-utils/README.md

 * Install neccessary modules.
 Refer to requirements.txt
 * F5XC Tenant URL
 * F5XC API Token
-* For restore config, ensure namespace exist prior
+* For restore config, ensure namespace exist prior restoration

 Please updates the tenantID and the API Key inside the python script before you run.
 Please refer to https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials for details to obtains an API Token.

+In order to backup or restore, your API Key need to have sufficient priviledge to read or write.

 > tenant_url = 'https://--your-tenant-id--.console.ves.volterra.io'
 > api_token = 'xxxxxxx' # API token for xxxxx

-Please updates the full tenantID.
-Example shown below.
-This full tenantID can be obtained from F5XC Console or obtains from sample json output.
-The following function will remove tenant information on the backup json file so that this backup json file can be restored on other tenant.

-> in_place_remove_string(item_file, '\"tenant\": \"***f5-apac-sp-yhsgmcye***\",')

 ##### Few tunable knobs